elixir-nx/.github/profile/README.md

 large blobs of memory.
 And that's true!

-However, it turns out that the most efficient way of executing numerical computations is by first building a graph of all computations, then compiling that graph to run on your CPUs/GPUs just-in-time.
+However, it turns out that the most efficient way of executing numerical computations is by first building a graph of all computations, then compiling that graph to run on your CPUs/GPUs.
+This reduces the back-and-forth between the host language (Elixir, Python, etc) and the numerical core and it allows your code to be further optimized.
 At this point, your numerical computing code becomes a function:

     input -> [compiled numerical computing graph] -> output